-Students mount a final exhibition of their studio work in the February/March of the second year then photograph a specified number of representative pieces from their exhibition, along with a selection of pages from their workbooks, their comparative study presentation, and a curatorial statement, and these slides are uploaded to the IB site to be examined.
+Students mount a final exhibition of their studio work in the February/March of the second year then photograph a specified number of representative pieces from their exhibition, along with a selection of using my pieces as a response to things I care about.
+The Art Department gives you the freedom to explore different ideas and really express yourself through your work.

+pages from their workbooks, their comparative study presentation, and a curatorial statement, and these slides are uploaded to the IB site to be examined.
 The number of work book pages, final pieces, and extent of the study is dependent on the specific option that the student has chosen.

-Comparative Study 20%

-Process Portfolio 40%
+Comparative Study 20% Process Portfolio 40% Exhibition 40%

-Exhibition 40%